Fabian Ernst

 Fabian Ernst ([ˈfaːbi̯aːn ˈʔɛʁnst]; born 30 May 1979) is a German former professional footballer who played as a midfielder.
 He was regarded as a two-way player who can stop the opposition and start attacks with his passing from central midfield.

 Club career

 Born in Hanover, Ernst started his career with hometown club Hannover 96.
-From 1998 to 2000, he played for Hamburger SV in the Bundesliga, playing in 48 games, but scoring no goals.
+From 1998 to 2000, he played for Hamburger SV in the Bundesliga, playing in 48 games.